steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ### Evaluating

 My accuracy results were pretty decent out of the gate.
-To truly understand how the network was performing, I fed the output of the network back into the [test UI](/pytorch-and-coreml-test-ui/) to visualize how it succeeded and how it failed.
+To truly understand how the network was performing, I fed the output of the network back into the [test UI](/pytorch-and-coreml-test-ui/), so I could visualize how it succeeded and how it failed.

 There were many difficult examples where it was spot on, and it made me a proud daddy: